blytkerchan/blytkerchan.github.io/_posts/2010-06-04-binary-search.markdown

 comments: true
 date: 2010-06-04 22:54:47+00:00
 layout: post
-permalink: /blog/2010/06/binary-search/
-slug: binary-search
-title: Binary Search
 wordpress_id: 730
 categories:
   - C &amp; C++
   - C++ for the self-taught
   - Science
   - Software
   - Software Design
   - Software Development
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 While going through some old code, for another article I'm writing that will come up on the blog, I came across an implementation of binary search in C. While the implementation itself was certainly OK, it wasn't exactly a general-purpose implementation, so I thought I'd write one and put it on the C++ for the self-taught side of my blog.
 While I was at it, I also analyzed

 <!--more-->

 Now, as I'm posting this on the "educational" part of the blog, I'll go through it bit by bit and explain what each bit means.

 ### Caveats

 First, there are a few things that should be noted about this search algorithm:

-  * the binary search algorithm only works if the range in which it is to search is _sorted_
+- the binary search algorithm only works if the range in which it is to search is _sorted_
-  * The way it is implemented here, the `binarySearch` function works on two iterators, each delimiting the range in which to search.
+- The way it is implemented here, the `binarySearch` function works on two iterators, each delimiting the range in which to search.
 You should be familiar with ranges when you read this code.
-  * In terms of iterator concepts, this function requires multi-pass input iterators.
+- In terms of iterator concepts, this function requires multi-pass input iterators.

 ### The Algorithm

 The binary search algorithm is basically a recursive algorithm: it splits the search space in two.
 If it finds the value is is looking for in the middle, it returns the middle position.
 Otherwise, if the value it is looking for is smaller than the value in the middle, it must be to the left.
 If it's larger, it must be to the right.
 Thus, if you have an array with values 1, 2, 3, 4, 5 and you're looking for value 3, it will find it at the first try.
 If you're looking for value 1, it will do:

     3 < 1? - nope
     1 < 3? - yep - go left
     2 < 1? - nope